0xAX/linux-insides/Misc/linux-misc-3.md

 Useful command line options of the GNU linker
 ----------------------------------------------

-As I already wrote and as you can see in the manual of the `GNU linker`, it has big set of the command line options.
+As I already wrote and as you can see in the manual of the `GNU linker`, it has a big set of command line options.
 We've seen a couple of options in this post: `-o <output>` - that tells `ld` to produce an output file called `output` as the result of linking, `-l<name>` that adds the archive or object file specified by the name, `-dynamic-linker` that specifies the name of the dynamic linker.
 Of course `ld` supports much more command line options, let's look at some of them.

 The first useful command line option is `@file`.
 In this case the `file` specifies filename where command line options will be read.
 For example we can create file with the name `linker.ld`, put there our command line arguments from the previous example and execute it with: